ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ## Classes
 This section briefly describes the classes of the Terminal package.
-Some of them have a stable and/or growing APIs (e.g. PtyProcess, VTInStream, Console, Terminal) and the others’ (VTPage, VTCell) are subject to change..
+Some of them have a stable and/or growing APIs (e.g. PtyProcess, VTInStream, Console, Terminal) and the others’ (VTPage, VTCell, SixelRenderer) are subject to change..

 *Full API documentation is high on my TODO list.*